v6d-io/v6d/docs/notes/cloud-native/deploy-kubernetes.rst

 Wait vineyard-operator ready
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the operator installed, it's deployment can be checked using :code:`kubectl`:
+Once the operator is installed, its deployment can be checked using :code:`kubectl`:

 .. code:: bash